 There are two types of people in the world: folks who love snow and folks who hate it.
 Regardless of where you stand on the debate, everyone can have fun at a winter wonderland sledding party.

-Sledding parties bring out the kid in everyone and snow can make a great theme for a child with a wintertime birthday.
-But don't wait for a birthday to roll around if you want to host a sledding bash!
+Sledding parties bring out the kid in everyone, and snow can make a great theme for a child with a wintertime birthday.
+But don't wait for a birthday to roll around if you want to host a sledding-themed bash!
 If the weather's right, use these ideas to throw one together any day there's snow on the ground.
 You can also gather together some families for a Sunday Snow Day.

 If you're hosting an impromptu sledding party, there's no need to send formal invitations.
-Just make some phone calls and send off some e-mails informing friends of the day's details.
+Just make some phone calls and send off emails informing friends of the day's details.

-If you're hosting a birthday party, you could make invitations shaped like snowmen, sleds or snowflakes.
-You could also send a plain invitation that's inside an envelope stuffed with small snowflakes you've purchased or made using a craft punch.
+If you're hosting a birthday party, you could make invitations shaped like snowmen, sleds, or snowflakes.
+You could also stuff a plain invitation inside an envelope stuffed with paper snowflakes you've made using a craft punch.

-A winter wonderland menu can help drive home the snowy theme.
+Consider a winter wonderland menu to drive home the snowy theme.
 Have fun with hearty dishes and cozy cocktails.

-Bring Thermoses of hot chocolate to the sledding area or, if you have power available outside, set up an appliance that keeps the cocoa warm.
+Bring thermoses filled with hot chocolate to the sledding area or, if you have power available outside, set up an appliance that keeps the cocoa warm.
 Offer a warm beverage for the adults, such as coffee (spiked or otherwise), hot toddies or mulled wine.
 You also can't go wrong with serving apple cider or "Jack Frost" mint shakes.

 You don't need much more than white frosting and coconut to make a cake or cupcakes fit the snow sledding theme, but if you want to put in some extra effort, here are some wintery dessert ideas: